teez-ai/landing-page/README.md

 # landing-page
-Second project from TheOdinProject website that focuses on improving CSS Flexbox skills
+Second project from TheOdinProject website that focuses on improving CSS Flexbox skills.
+Mock site of a royalty-free image service.